-The WSP handled uranium in several different forms.
+WSP handled uranium in several different forms.
 These forms are listed in Table 5-2 along with the facility location (building) in which they were most likely to have contributed significantly to a worker's uranium intake.

-Feed materials likely to have been received at the WSP site came primarily from conventional uranium mills and as vanadium-milling wastes in the form of yellowcake (Meshkov et al. 1986).
-The specific uranium compounds received at the WSP have not been identified.
+Feed materials likely to have been received at the WSP came primarily from conventional uranium mills and as vanadium-milling wastes in the form of yellowcake (Meshkov et al. 1986).
+The specific uranium compounds have not been identified.
 However, according to the Final Generic Environmental Impact Statement on Uranium Mills, "the yellowcake product from an acid leaching plant is a mixture of chemical complexes: diuranates, hydrated oxides, basic uranyl sulfate and other ions" depending on the drying temperature (NRC 1980, p.
 18).

-The WSP remediation contractor collected samples of materials from the areas in WSCP buildings with the highest levels of contamination (DOE 2001b, p.
+The site's remediation contractor collected samples of materials from the areas in WSP buildings with the highest levels of contamination (DOE 2001b, p.
 14).
 The samples were tested for lung solubility class using simulated lung fluid leachate tests.
-Based on those test results, the contractor assumed specific fractions of solubility classes for contaminants in the building sampled.
-Table 5-6 lists those fractions for most of the WSCP buildings.
+Based on those test results, the contractor assumed specific fractions of solubility classes for contaminants in the sampled building.
+Table 5-6 lists those fractions for most of the WSP buildings.
 The solubility classes in that study were denoted using the International Commission on Radiological Protection (ICRP) Publication 30 designations of D, W, and Y (ICRP 1979).
-These classes were generally assigned to the more recent ICRP absorption types of F, M and S, respectively (ICRP 1995).
+These classes were generally assigned to the more recent ICRP absorption types of F, M, and S, respectively (ICRP 1994a).

-In general, uranium metal dust in Building 404 (Metals Pilot Plant) would most likely have been insoluble or type S. While the residues from this building were not analyzed in the solubility study, the solubility class for uranium in residues from Building 301 (Metals Plant) was found to be approximately 90% class Y and 10% class D.
+In general, uranium metal dust in Building 404 (Metals Pilot Plant) would most likely have been insoluble or type S. While the residues from this building were not analyzed in the solubility study, the solubility class for uranium in residues from Building 301 (Metals Plant) was found to be approximately 90% class Y and 10% class D (DOE 2001b).

-The information in Table 5-6 is provided for general information only and guidance that says the most favorable material solubility type (F, M, or S) should be selected in the absence of definitive information for a particular dose reconstruction.
+The information in Table 5-6 is provided for general information only, and Project guidance is to select the most favorable material absorption type (F, M, or S) in the absence of definitive information for a particular dose reconstruction.